tissue3/cornell_note/SeaShell/Review.md

   - Why design principle belongs to section HLS vs Dahlia?
 Can we summarize with a table to learn the difference between HLS and dahlia?
 -

+### Spatial

+- Resource usage.

+- There are some mechanism users cannot control due to automation.
+E.g. Spatial has its own banking decision.
+Users can only specify the unrolling factor.
+Dahlia is more transparant.
+It tries to generate designs following your instruction.

+- It turns out Spatial's banking decision is not great.
+See the abrupt increase of LUT given certain unrolling  (see DSP usage) and banking decision.

+- Even with perfect DSE tool, automation can only output one  point on pareto curve.
+Dahlia is trying to guide users to give possible designs on / close to pareto curve.